Boerenjongens, simply called farm boys, are golden and dark raisins soaked in a sugary syrup and brandy. It is a

 1 cinnamon stick

-sugar with the 3 cups of water, bring to a boil.
+sugar with the 3 cups of water, bring to a boil while stirring.
 Simmer for a couple of minutes, then set

 aside to cool.
-Add the raisins to a glass jar.
+Drain the raisins and add them to a glass jar.
 Mix the cool sugary syrup with

 the brandy, stir and pour over the raisins.
 If they’re not covered with the

-liquid, make another batch of syrup.
+liquid, make another batch of syrup and brandy.
 Add the cinnamon stick, cover and let sit in

 a cool, dark place for four weeks before sampling.